MarkAPL comes with two different sets of style sheets:

 Note that cssURL

-is not defined and there for empty because that's the default.
+is not defined and therefor empty because a) that's the default and b) both screenCSS

 You can achieve the same with cssURL